KaotoIO/vscode-kaoto/CONTRIBUTING.md

 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning
 (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

+## How to launch VS Code extension during development

+### Desktop

+Inside VS Code, launch the `Run and Debug configuration` called `Run Extension`.

+### Web

+This is available for future plan.
+This is not supported.

+You need to launch the script task `yarn run run:webmode`